torchnyu/blog/_drafts/2020-12-06-intellectual-ambition.md

-But when I say that, when I'm nodding to some explanation about how they can't make next week's meeting because they have midterms, I can't help but feel like a coach who's repeating the stock line of school first, sports second, all the while grumbling in his head about the missed practice time.
+But when I say that, when I'm nodding to some explanation about how they can't make next week's meeting because they have midterms, I can't help but feel like a coach who's repeating the stock line of school first, sports second, all the while screaming in his head, dammit, this isn't how you get good.
 Yes, you should put your grades first.
 Yes, you should go study for that midterm.
-But dammit that's not how you get good.
+But dammit, this isn't how you get good at programming.

 Why the lack of intellectual ambition?
 I'm not sure on this either.
 I do have a theory.
 Extrapolating from the admissions reasons, the type